Home - Coinspect Security

 Attack Steps

-1. Boundary search (binary feedback): SC1 iterated over inputs (balance deltas, scaling/amount candidates) and called SC2.
+1. Parameter calculation phase (boundary search): The attacker combined off‑chain calculations with on‑chain simulations to precisely tune each swap’s parameters.
+SC1 performed boundary search using binary feedback—iterating over inputs (balance deltas, scaling/amount candidates) and calling SC2.
 When SC2 completed, SC1 kept the candidate; when SC2 targeted division by zero errors, SC1 treated it as a boundary signal and adjusted inputs.
-This performed a binary search over regions where rounding effects are largest, with reverts that could indicate proximity to division edges.
+This performed a binary search over regions where rounding effects are largest and amplified.

 Screenshot showing the binary search steps in the transaction traces